dmbarbour/awelon/doc/AwelonVirtualMachine.md

 No Assumptions
 ==============

-Other than the behaviors and types explicitly declared as primitive, there are no primitives.
+Other than the behaviors and types explicitly declared as primitive in the AVM file, there are no runtime primitives.
 Awelon does not require any universal assumptions beyond the type system's own computations.
+However, Awelon does need a common (assumed) type description language

 Capabilities vs Ambient Authority
 =================================